brenden-matteson/cs386/deliverables/deliverable2/deliverable2.md

 Expense Tracking
 * Users can manually enter their expenses into different categories (e.g., food, housing, entertainment).
 * A simple visual breakdown (pie chart or bar graph) of spending habits is displayed.
+* Testing Plan: UI testing to see if the pie chart or bar graphs are updated dynamically based on the user inputs and usability testing because users will also track their expenses and confirm that the received data is correct.

 Budget Estimation & Goal Setting
 * Users can input their income and fixed expenses to see how much they can spend/save.
 * A recommended monthly savings amount is suggested based on financial goals.
+* Testing Plan: Functional testing will be used to verify that the budget calculations are accurate.

 Debt Management
 * Users can enter outstanding debt balances and interest rates to see minimum monthly payments needed to avoid penalties.
+* Testing Plan: User testing to be certain that the repayment estimates are clear and accurate and usability testing to check if users can easily input dept details.

 ## Use Cases